lorenanicole/python-identicon-generator/README.md

 ## TODO:
 - [ ] Finish script to implement identicon with multiple colors
 - [X] Implement core logic to generate a Python PIL or Tinkr image
-- [ ] Write baseline tests
+- [X] Write baseline tests
 - [ ] Add CI/CD with GitHub actions to run tests
+- [X] Add CI/CD with GitHub Actions to run linter